woleet/woleet-openapi-java-client/docs/AnchorApi.md

 # **deleteAnchor**
 > deleteAnchor(anchorid)

-Delete an existing anchor.
+Delete an anchor.

-Use this operation to delete a given anchor.&lt;br&gt; **WARNING: You should never delete an anchor, otherwise you will no longer be able to download its proof receipt.&lt;br&gt; Use this for test purpose only.**
+Use this operation to delete an anchor.&lt;br&gt; **WARNING: You should never delete an anchor, otherwise you will no longer be able to download its proof receipt.&lt;br&gt; Use this for test purpose only.**

 ### Example
 ```java